 Bi the Way: Bobby Lee kissed the other contestants (only one was female) and Chris upon his loss.

 Biting-the-Hand Humor: Contestants will take a few shots at canceled Comedy Central shows and some of Chris' other works.
 Chris is usually a good sport and awards points.
 Comedy Central must be too since they renewed the show.

 On one episode, Marc Maron appeared as a contestant where he received bonus points (along with a bell ringing) every time he made fun of Chris or the show.

 Bragging Rights Reward: The grand prize of being "Funniest Person on Earth for the next 23 and a half hours".
 Or for the season 1 finale, "Funniest Person for the next 3 months."

-Brick Joke: July 22, 2014: A clip from the Korean drama Everybody, Kimchi! is featured in Rapid Refresh, in which someone got kimchi thrown at him.
-At the end of the episode, the winner, as a bonus prize, got kimchi thrown at him in the same manner.
+Brick Joke: July 22, 2014: A clip from the Korean drama Everybody, Kimchi! is featured in Rapid Refresh, in which someone got kimchi thrown at them.
+At the end of the episode, the winner also got kimchi thrown at them as a bonus prize.
+As if Tom Lennon hasn't been through enough already.

 Bonus Points: Chris Hardwick might give out bonus points to a comedian who comes up with a witty riff outside a question.

 Hardwick references this trope by name on certain questions (usually a "Rapid Refresh" question) by asking the comedians for things like an alternate name for a character.